-Eating a ripe, juicy peach -- from a fruit stand along a country road or from a farmer's market or inside a grocery store -- is a summertime ritual for many Texans.
+Eating a ripe, juicy peach — from a fruit stand, a farmer's market or a grocery store — is a summertime ritual for many Texans.

 While we can get peaches and most produce all year round, the best chance to eat homegrown fruits and vegetables at their peak is knowing their typical season.

 Seasonal eating — making meals around foods that have just been harvested at just the right time — isn't a new trend.
 It was the norm before large-scale agriculture changed the way we eat.

 Keep reading to learn more about what produce is in season, where Texas produce comes from and how homegrown food could benefit your health, the environment and the economy.

 Some foods grown in Texas, like greens, herbs and squash, are available throughout the year, but other crops, like pumpkins and berries, are available just a couple months out of the year.

 Explore the table below to see the typical seasons for fruits and vegetables in Texas.

 Texas leads the nation in the number of farms and ranches.
 They spread across more than 130 million acres of land.
 Since Texas stretches far and wide with wetlands on one side and desert on the other, certain produce can only grow in select areas of the state.
 But some fruits and vegetables grow well in several parts of Texas.

 Here's where you can get homegrown produce.